The follow up to Bon Jovi's #1 hit "You Give Love A Bad Name

 , a prolific songwriter who was brought in by the record company to give them a more commercial sound like he did for Kiss on "I Was Made For Lovin' You

-The characters Tommy and Gina were based on a real life situation Desmond encountered in the late '70s with his then girlfriend, Maria Vidal, who he was living with.
+The characters Tommy and Gina were based on a real life situation Desmond encountered in the late '70s with his then-girlfriend, Maria Vidal, whom he was living with.
 According to the notes in his Desmond Child & Rouge: Runners In The Night

-album, Desmond was a New York taxi cab driver and Maria was a waitress in a diner.
+album, Desmond was a New York taxi cab driver and Maria was a singing waitress in a diner.
+Vidal was nicknamed Gina by her fellow employees due to a physical resemblance to Italian actress Gina Lollobrigida.

 Gavin Radcliffe - Colchester, United Kingdom